 Adelaide Smith Casely Hayford was a Victorian feminist who dedicated her life to the education of girls in Sierra Leone.
-Born on June 2, 1868 in Freetown, Sierra Leone, Casely Hayford was the second youngest of seven children of parents William Smith Jr. and Anne Spilsbury.
+Born on June 2, 1868, in Freetown, Sierra Leone, Casely Hayford was the second youngest of seven children of parents William Smith Jr. and Anne Spilsbury.
 Her prosperous, educated family was part of the Freetown Creole elite.
-When Adelaide was four years old her family moved to England where she was raised and educated.
-Her mother died soon afterwards.
-Raised by her father, Hayford excelled in her studies.
-When she turned 17 she was sent to Germany to study music.
-In 1888 Casely Hayford moved back to England where she joined her father and new English stepmother.
-In 1892, 24-year-old Hayford moved to Freetown to try teaching as a career.
+When Adelaide was four years old, her family moved to England, but her mother died soon afterwards.
+She was raised by her father and educated in England, Hayford excelled in her studies.
+When she turned 17, she went to Germany to study music.
+In 1888, Smith returned to England, where she joined her father and new English stepmother.
+In 1892, 24-year-old Smith moved to Freetown to try teaching as a career.
 This experience gave her an opportunity to study the education systems in West Africa.

-Casey married West African author Joseph Ephraim Casely Hayford after a courtship that lasted only a few weeks.
+Smith married West African author Joseph Ephraim Casely Hayford after a courtship that lasted only a few weeks.
 Their only daughter, Gladys, was born in 1904 with a malformed hip joint.
 Casely Hayford took her daughter to England for medical treatment and remained there for three years.
-Meanwhile her marriage to Joseph Casely ended in divorce in 1909 and in May 1914 Casely Hayford returned to Sierra Leone where she would dedicate the rest of her life to educating African girls.
+Meanwhile, her marriage to Joseph Casely ended in divorce in 1909.
+In May 1914, Casely Hayford returned to Sierra Leone where she dedicated the rest of her life to educating African girls.